Charles Villiers Stanford: Operas

 In a 1981 survey of Stanford's operas, the critic Nigel Burton writes that Shamus O'Brien lacks good tunes, and that the only memorable melody in it is not by Stanford but is an English folk song, "The Glory of the West".
 Burton is more dismissive of The Critic, which he describes as "a poor man's Ariadne auf Naxos".
 Dibble rates The Critic much higher, considering it to be one of Stanford's two best operas.
 In 1921, Porte wrote that it contains music that is "remarkably fresh, melodious and thoroughly individual in character and outlook.
 The vocal and instrumental writing is done with consummate skill."
 Burton praises Much Ado About Nothing, judging it to contain some of Stanford's best operatic music.
-He rates the last of the composer's operas, The Travelling Companion as his finest operatic achievement, though Burton credits much of its power to the brilliant story adapted by Henry Newbolt from Hans Andersen.
+He rates the last of the composer's operas, The Travelling Companion, as his finest operatic achievement, though Burton credits much of its power to the brilliant story adapted by Henry Newbolt from Hans Andersen.
 Porte writes that the music is often solemn and romantic, and curiously impressive.
 Christopher Webber writes that it has "an atmosphere not quite like any other: The Travelling Companion has timeless qualities ... [which] could go far to enhance Stanford's reputation as an opera composer".
+A new production of The Critic, celebrating the centenary of Stanford's death, was staged to critical acclaim at the Wexford Opera Festival in 2024.